Wilmer Fields: Puerto Rico Baseball League

 Likewise, Fields represented a good example of a ballplayer who benefited from the opportunities created by the interdependence of Latino and black baseball.
-Competition in the Caribbean Baseball has always been passionate and intense, as Fields recalled in his autobiography My Life in the Negro Leagues: «Not everyone could make it down there and you better believe if you didn't produce you didn't last long.
+Fields recalled the passion and intensity of competition in Caribbean baseball in his autobiography My Life in the Negro Leagues: «Not everyone could make it down there and you better believe if you didn't produce you didn't last long.
 I was lucky that way».

 In addition to eight Negro league campaigns and several minor league stints after integration, Fields also played four seasons in the Puerto Rico Baseball League for the Indios de Mayagüez.
 He looked forward to supplement his income during the winter by doing what he loved most.

 In 1947–1948 he had a chance to show his stuff as a pitcher/outfielder for Mayagüez, ending with a 5–5 mark, while batting .315 with five home runs and 41 runs batted in.
 Then, he posted a 10-4 pitching record and hit .330 with 11 homers in the 1948–1949 season, topping the league with 88 RBIs and winning MVP Award honors, to lead his team to the 1949 Caribbean Series.
 Fields hit .429 as the Indios' third baseman in the Series, including two doubles, a homer and seven RBIs.
 He also went into the record books by hitting the first grand slam in Series history.

 In 1949–1950 Fields had an 8–4 record and batted .326 for Mayagüez.
 He later was included as reinforcement of the Criollos de Caguas in the 1950 Caribbean Series.

 Notably, Fields got one start in the event and defeated the highly favored Alacranes de Almendares of Cuba, 6–1, limiting them to five hits in a complete game effort.
 The only Cuban run came from a home run by Héctor Rodríguez.
 It was the second heroic effort for Fields in many games.
 In the previous game, facing the Navegantes del Magallanes of Venezuela, Fields belted a pinch-hit, bottom of the ninth, two-run homer against Terris McDuffie, to lift the Criollos to a 2–1 victory.
 It was the first walk-off hit of the Series, and rewarded a stellar four-hit by Luis Arroyo, who became the first pitcher born in Puerto Rico to win a Caribbean Series game.

 Besides, Fields played the rest of the games as a backup outfielder for Willard Brown, Luis Olmo and Tetelo Vargas, going 3-for-11 with one home run, and scoring eight runs to tie Cuban Al Gionfriddo for the Series lead.

 He then finished with a .323 average and a 5–2 record for Mayagüez in part of the 1950–1951 season.